robomq/robomq.io/docs/deviceIntegration.md

 Since the difference is limited in the producer module, there is no need to modify the sensor programs.

 ##Messaging with STOMP

-For STOMP, no change is required to sensor programs, only modify your "producer.py" as follow:
+For STOMP producer module, no change is required for sensor programs either, only change your "producer.py" as bellow:

 	import sys, os, json
 	from stompest.config import StompConfig